 MCSAP establishes and implements a comprehensive program to accomplish its goals effectively.
-This Plan for Federal Fiscal Year 2018 outlines the provess used to identify specific commercial vehicle safety problem areas, develop countermeasures to correct those problems, and monitor the performance of those counter measures.
+This Plan for Federal Fiscal Year 2019 outlines the proves used to identify specific commercial vehicle safety problem areas, develop countermeasures to correct those problems, and monitor the performance of those counter measures.

-AS will send the MCSAP Coordinator and Fiscal officer to both the annual MCSAP Planning Meeting, as well as the CVSA Spring workshop in FY2018..
+AS will send the MCSAP Coordinator and Fiscal officer to the annual MCSAP Planning Meeting, as well as the CVSA Spring workshop in FY2019..
 AS will also plan to send one person to receive requisite IT training at the CVSA IT conference in order to fulfill its requirements.
 Note that AS has not sent any personnel to such training for several years, which is needed to maintain proficiencies related to the various MCSAP related IT systems AS utilizes, especially SafetyNet.
 AS will also plan to send one attendee to the Phase III CSA training as requested by FMCSA to prepare for Phase III deployment in AS.

-4 - MCSAP Structure
+Part 1 Section 4 - MCSAP Structure